Mahler measure and the WZ algorithm

 It is known that $g_2$ and $g_3$ are also functions of $q$ \cite{We2}.
 In Ramanjujan's notation we have $g_2=\frac{4}{3}\pi^4 M(q)$, and $g_3=\frac{8}{27}\pi^6 N(q)$ \cite[pg.
 126]{Be3}.
 Applying formulas (13.3) and (13.4) in \cite[pg.
 127]{Be3}, we obtain:

-In general, this relation will allow us to calculate $\beta$ using $g_2$ and $g_3$, and to recover $g_2$ and $g_3$ from values of $\beta$.
-Since there are six choices of $\beta$ for each $g_2^3/g_3^2$, caution must be exercised to pick the correct $\beta$.
-In many cases we checked our work by numerically computing $q$ from $g_2$ and $g_3$ (with the Mathematica function ``WeierstrassHalfPeriods"), and then comparing it to calculations using \eqref{q-inversion}.
+This relation allows us to easily translate between $\beta$ and $(g_2,g_3)$.
+We have six choices of $\beta$ for every $g_2^3/g_3^2$, so caution must be exercised to pick the correct $\beta$.
+We often checked our work numerically by computing $q$ from $g_2$ and $g_3$ (with the \texttt{Mathematica} function ``WeierstrassHalfPeriods"), and then comparing it to calculations using \eqref{q-inversion}.